Vol. 147 , No. 19

 Graveside services for Lorraine Jeanette Grimm, who died Jan.
 17 in Tahlequah, Oklahoma, will be 11 a.m.
 Thursday at Prairie Lawn Cemetery, Peabody.

 Civil division cases

 Domestic division cases

-Police incident reports
+Police activity reports

 Corrections and clarifications

 Calendar of events